How to Safely and Securely Sell Your Engagement Ring Online (And Get the Best Offer)

 You’ve not only landed on the most informative blog about how to sell your engagement ring, but you’ve also entered the virtual storefront of one of the leading diamond jewelry buyers – White Pine.

-It’s a no-brainer if you want to work with a trusted and reputable buyer that’s been recognized as an industry leader for over a decade.
+It’s a no-brainer if you want to work with a trusted and reputable buyer who’s been recognized as an industry leader for over a decade.
 Let’s show you around.

 Background

-Since our inception in 2010, our aim has been to revolutionize the jewelry industry by utilizing natural recycled diamonds, championing its expansion.
+Since our inception in 2010, we have aimed to revolutionize the jewelry industry by utilizing naturally recycled diamonds, championing its expansion.
 And we’ve done just that.

-Not only has there been an increase in the number of businesses that recognize the value and sustainability of recycled diamonds and the positive effects they have on the environment, but consumers are also becoming aware of the benefits of recycled diamonds.
+Not only has the number of businesses that recognize the value and sustainability of recycled diamonds and their positive environmental effects increased, but consumers are also becoming aware of these benefits.

 When it comes to your engagement ring, you’re in good hands.
-Because we’ve purchased thousands of them over the years, and know what it takes to deliver a good customer experience and a competitive offer.
+We’ve purchased thousands of them over the years and know what it takes to deliver a good customer experience and a competitive offer.

 Our Buying Process